 The W-League is the first and longest-standing women’s soccer league in North America.
-The 2013 W-League campaign featured 25 teams in three regional conferences playing 10-12 regular season matches.
+The 2013 W-League campaign featured 25 teams in four regional conferences playing 10-12 regular season matches.
 Featuring current and former international and professional stars, the W-League also provides elite amateurs the opportunity to compete while maintaining their eligibility as college student-athletes.
 The league is recognized throughout the world for providing superior competition for female players, while offering affordable family entertainment for fans throughout North America.

 As the premier U-20 adult-amateur women’s league in North America, W-20 provides the necessary platform for top 17- to 20-year-olds in the United States and Canada to compete at an elite level, while also serving as a reserve system for professional and senior adult-amateur women’s teams.
 W-20 utilizes the W-League’s operational infrastructure that emphasizes quality ownership, league standards and player development to maintain itself as the leader in under-20 women’s soccer in North America.